jdboyd-github/Emergen-SEE-Situations/Revenue Streams.md

 <li>Therapist Counseling</li> Since we contract the therapists and they bill us for our services, we will charge a $75 fee per hour with the therapists as usual rates can range from $75-150.
 <li>Phone Rates</li> $10 fee per hour for the quick help phone hotline.
 <li>Key FOB Purchases</li>
+<li>We also partnering with cellphone providers who would we charge .99 cents a monthyly add on feature for their customers.
 </ul>